comp-phys-marc/quantum_channel_characterization/README.md

 # Quantum Channel and State Graph Learning

-In this repo we make use primarily of Qiskit and Jax to implement depp learning approaches to learning Pauli error rates on a circuit with many-body qubit interaction and dynamical decoupling.
+In this repo we make use primarily of Qiskit and Jax to implement deep learning approaches to learning Pauli error rates on a circuit with many-body qubit interaction and dynamical decoupling.

 The repo is broken into the following files, and generally into two components which can be decoupled.